aschuma/air_tweets/README.md

 ```
 # Tweets air quality measurement results of particulate matter (Feinstaub) (http://luftdaten.info)

-This source code is for a Mastodon or Twitter bot that monitors particulate matter (Feinstaub) for a single sensor from the https://sensor.community network.
+This source code is for a Mastodon bot that monitors particulate matter (Feinstaub) for a single sensor from the https://sensor.community network.
 The bot will automatically publish a tweet when the PM10 particulate matter exceeds a configurable threshold, such as 50 µg/m³."

 A tweet might look like this: